 How do you unclog a double kitchen sink?

 If you are trying to unclog a double sink drain, you’ll need to target the one drain that both sinks flow into.
 Each sink has it’s own drain and a shared draining pipe system.
 If clogged, the drain prevents water from leaving one or both sinks.

 Plug one sink then use a plunger on the other which should cause enough pressure into the one drain to and unclog the sink.
 If that does not work, mix 1/3 of a cup of baking soda in with 1/3 cup of vinegar and let it sit in the drain for an hour then flush it with boiling hot water.

 Avoiding an uncomfortable situation with a sink that doesn’t drain

 Learning how to unclog a drain means you have a quick number of solutions to solve a stressful problem – particularly when you need to get ready to go somewhere and can’t use your bathroom, or your kitchen sink is clogged preventing you from preparing dinner!

 If you have tried the simple steps above and you are still facing a sink that won’t drain, it may be time to call in an expert.
-There are plenty of taskers who are highly-skilled with fixing all kinds of plumbing issues.
+There are plenty of Taskers who are highly skilled in fixing all kinds of plumbing issues.
 You can contact an overall general tradesperson, or find someone who specialises in kitchen renovations.
 You can also find a range of skilled cleaners to help you with whatever mess your plumbing issues may have caused.